 For the United States, this ongoing immigration — especially from elsewhere on the continent — makes it unique among its sister republics, a great continental melting pot that has produced some of the most compelling art and culture in the world.
 Take salsa music, for example, a now-ubiquitous feature of latino culture that emerged from a mix of traditional Cuban “son” and African-American jazz in 1960’s New York City.
 By recognising its true place as a republic of the Americas — and not a “western” nation — I think the U.S. could play a central role in the cultural life of the continent.

 American nations generally split the powers of their government between the courts, a president with executive authority and a legislative body.
 This stands in contrast to many “western” nations like the United Kingdom, New Zealand, Australia, the Netherlands, Spain and Canada (which turns out to be the odd one out after all — a lone “western” social democracy on the American continent).
-All of those have a monarch as their head of state.
+All of them have a monarch as their head of state.

 American governments are not all the same, of course, and one element that sets the United States apart from its peers is its radical decentralisation of powers, giving states a lot of discretion to enact laws, follow policies and collect taxes that suit the temperament of their citizens.
 Most other American governments are quite centralised by comparison.